 Therefore a risk assessment would address the size of branch or tree (being assessed) and the likelihood of it falling on a vulnerable or valuable target.

 How to submit a notice when an exception applies

 The following information must be provided:

-Our Arboricultural Officer will inspect and determine whether works to a tree can be done under a five day notice.
-They will contact you with their decision within 5 days.
+Within 5 days our Arboricultural Officer will inspect, determine whether works to a tree can be done under a 5-day notice and advise you of their decision.

 - manage and enlarge the tree population of the borough